ramit21/Spring-Security-Demo/README.md

 8. Now try to login using Basic auth, providing the user name and un-encrypted password as present in BasicSecurityConfig.java. ie. user/password

 Note the authorization token in the header with encoded Basic token.
 9. Now hit the admin url using admin's credential:admin/adminpass

 ```
 http://localhost:8080/admin/hello
 ```
-Take not of how role based basic authentication is covered in BasicSecurityConfig.java
+Take note of how role based basic authentication is configured in BasicSecurityConfig.java

 Ideally the original passwords (youtube/adminpass/password) should not be kept in source code or anywhere else, but have been shown in the code in this poc for understanding purposes only.